This post has been updated for 2022.

-Pssst…When you’re done here, head to our page of holiday gift guides for more seriously cool gift ideas for all your loved ones (or whoever).
+Pssst…When you’re done here, head to our holiday gift guides hub for more seriously cool gift ideas for all your loved ones (or whoever).

 1) Packable Backpack // This surprisingly spacious daypack packs down to something like the size of a CD jewel case (remember those?) — perfect for travel, stashing in the glove box for unexpected adventuring, camping, backpacking.
-You name it.
+Basically all the low-key, crowdless 2020-21 adventuring you can think of.
 The perfect price point for a stocking stuffer and LOADS of colors.

 2) Walkie Talkies // If I’ve learned anything from post-apocalyptic young adult novels, it’s that my cell phone isn’t going to mean diddly in a dystopian future.
 And really, here in the land of earthquakes, power outages and rural internet, backup connectivity is pretty key.
 These aren’t the most high-end walkie talkies on the market, but after a fair bit of research, they do what they claim to do really well for a reasonable price (and also allow you to scan up to 10 weather channels to monitor severe weather alerts).
 He’ll keep ’em in the Earthquake pack if nothing else.

 3) LEGO Technic Porche 911 // Chris will always have a soft spot for LEGOs (we both had impressive collections that we’ve since passed down to Lana), and this is something he’d totally geek out over but never buy himself.
 Bonus points for the fact that he’d love involving Lana in the build.
-And if he didn’t want it cluttering up the house upon completion, it’d be perfectly at home in his design studio at work.
+And it’s chic enough upon completion that he could display it in the home office without much complaint from me.

 4) Pendleton Water Repellent Cotton Hooded Jacket // I stumbled across this jacket while looking for the ladies’ equivalent for myself: a raincoat that doesn’t necessarily look like a raincoat.
 We both have anoraks, ski jackets and high-end waterproof performance apparel, but sometimes you just want to stay dry without looking particularly outdoorsy.
 This would be the perfect topper over Chris’ generally biz-casual work wardrobe — and a stylish piece to grab for foggy strolls on the coast, too.

-5) Hydroflask Wine Tumbler // Speaking of strolls on the coast, love the idea of this wine tumbler for evening walks to see the sunset, trick o’ treating, caroling, dropping into a block party or just keeping our chardonnay chilled on beach days.
+5) Hydroflask Wine Tumbler // Speaking of strolls on the coast, we reach for this wine tumbler for evening walks to see the sunset, trick o’ treating, caroling, dropping into a block party or just keeping our chardonnay chilled on beach days.
 Basically we have a lot of opportunities to walk around the neighborhood with booze in hand, and this is for that.
-Amazon link here.
-(Also available as a mug (Amazon) when coffee or tea is more appropriate.)
+(Also available as a mug — pictured in the image up top — when coffee or tea is more appropriate.)

 6) Nisolo Waxed Leather Boot // Chris already has one pair of Nisolo boots, and he loves them.
 I love everything the brand is doing in terms of fair wages and transparency, and the quality can’t be beat.
 The waxed leather makes these weatherproof, and the Vibram sole means they’d take a serious beating, and yet they still look cool enough for the office.
 Definitely the perfect multi-tasking shoe for big city living or logging major miles traveling.

 7) Aesop Hand Wash // Admittedly a little (a lot) spendy for a bottle of hand soap, which is why it makes such a lovely gift.
-Both scents smell incredible — fresh and slightly masculine and not at all cologne-y — and the finely milled pumice suspended in the soap makes for a mini spa treatment every time you wash your hands.
-(Would be a fun housewarming gift, too, with a cool set of hand towels.
-We have these and are asked about them by literally everyone who uses the powder room.
-SO SOFT.)
+The scent is incredible — fresh and slightly masculine and not at all cologne-y — and the finely milled pumice suspended in the soap makes for a mini spa treatment every time you wash your hands.
+(Would be a fun housewarming gift, too, with a cool set of turkish hand towels.
+We have a past version of these and are asked about them constantly.)

 8) nest Thermostat Temperature Sensors // These have to be used in conjunction with a nest Thermostat, but they essentially allow you to register the temperature for multiple rooms in your house and then set the thermostat to respond accordingly.
 (Lana’s room runs warm, for example, so in the evening we have the thermostat set to use her sensor so it doesn’t waste time and energy warming up the rest of the house and overheating her room in the process.)
 Nerdy, practical and cool.
 Perfect.